Landlord minimum energy efficiency standards

 In future there will be additional laws that the Government is considering such as: –

-2. Compulsory redress scheme – a landlord will need to be part of a Redress scheme in future or if they let through a letting agent the letting agent must be.
-This is already in place for letting agents itself but not necessarily for landlords.
+- Compulsory redress scheme.
+A landlord will need to be part of a Redress scheme in future.
+If they let through a letting agent, then they must be part of a scheme.
+This is already in place for letting agents.
+It has not yet come in place for landlords.

-3. Scrapping of the Section 21 Notice i.e. you can Notice to quit without having to give a reason.
+- Scrapping of the Section 21 Notice i.e. you can Notice to quit without having to give a reason.
+See the article on the renters reform guide here.